centreon/centreon-documentation/versioned_docs/version-24.04/reporting/installation.md

 - **ETL**: Process that extracts, transforms and loads data into the reporting database.
 - **CBIS**: The scheduler that manages the execution and publication of reports.
-- **Reporting Database**: The MariaDB database that contains the reporting data and some raw data extracted from the monitoring database.
+- **Reporting Database**: The MariaDB/MySQL database that contains the reporting data and some raw data extracted from the monitoring database.

 ### Network Flow Tables